munificent/craftinginterpreters/book/the-lox-language.md

 I'm surely biased, but I think Lox's syntax is pretty clean.
 C's most egregious grammar problems are around types.
-Ritchie had this idea called "[declaration reflects use][use]" where variable declarations mirror the operations you would have to perform on the variable to get a value of the base type.
+Ritchie had this idea called "[declaration reflects use][use]" where variable declarations mirror the operations you would have to perform on the variable to get to a value of the base type.
 Clever idea, but I don't think it worked out great in practice.

 [use]: http://softwareengineering.stackexchange.com/questions/117024/why-was-the-c-syntax-for-arrays-pointers-and-functions-designed-this-way